gabe-ng/Classic-Arcade-Game-Clone/README.md

 <h2>Classic Arcade Game Clone
 <h4>Purpose:</h4>

- - Use object-oriented programming and HTML5 canvas to replicate and customize a the classic arcade game, Frogger.
+ - Use object-oriented programming and HTML5 canvas to replicate and customize the classic arcade game, Frogger.

 <h4>How to Play:</h4>